maxpmaxp/pdfreader/README.rst

 *pdfreader* is a Pythonic API for:
     * extracting texts, images and other data from PDF documents
-    * accessing different objects within PDF document
+    * accessing different objects within PDF documents

 *pdfreader* is **NOT** a tool: